HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ### Operation Scalability
-The user should use easy to use
+We should maintain the app to be easy and stable at all the time.
+If the solution requires the users to do complex settings and changes their communication experience
 ## Target customers

 ## Target